Justin0122/simplified-portfolio/README.md

 ## Github integration

-This simplified portfolio website utilizes the GitHub API to automatically fetch and display my projects.
+This portfolio website utilizes the GitHub API to automatically fetch and display my projects.
 The server-side logic retrieves project data from my GitHub account, eliminating the need to manually add projects to the portfolio.
-It automatically updates hourly to ensure that the projects are up-to-date.
+It automatically updates hourly to ensure that the projects are up-to-date and to minimize the number of API calls.

 ## Built With